-- 1 pound of frozen tropical fruit combination (Pineapple, strawberries, mangoes, peaches)
+- 1 pound frozen tropical fruit Pineapple, strawberries, mangoes, peaches

 - 1 bottle of Sauvignon Blanc

-- 1 cup of soda water or ginger ale
+- 1 cup soda water or ginger ale

-- Pour the frozen fruit in the bottom of a two quart pitcher.
+- Pour the frozen fruit into the bottom of a two-quart pitcher.
 Pour Malibu Rum and juices over fruit.
-Let soak in fridge till ready to serve.
+Let soak in the fridge until ready to serve.